TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 # RomfsLite
 Support was added for large mods on Switch firmware 20.0.0+ thanks to the RomfsLite feature from the TotK Optimizer (Ultracam) developped by MaxLastBreath!
 This feature bypasses the atmosphere romfs building process which runs out of memory with large mods since firmware 20.0.0.

-This is accomplished this by injecting code that directly tells the game to load RomFS files from a specific folder.
-On top of this, it also allows for hot-swapping mod files while the game is running, which can be extremely useful for mod developers!
+This is accomplished by injecting code that tells the game to directly load RomFS files from a specific folder (basically, `romfs` renamed to `romfslite`).
+On top of this, it also allows for hot-swapping mod files while the game is running, which can be extremely useful for mod developers (this requires reloading a save after swapping files).

 - If you use TKMM-NX, simply enabling the optimizer is enough, this feature will be enabled by default.